Need to Backup Photos to Google Drive

 Step 1.
 Download Google Drive app on your computer and then connect your Android phone using the USB cable.
 Be sure they are well configured.

 Step 2.
 Download free file sync software - AOMEI Backupper and install it on your computer.
-Then, launch it and click Backup and File Sync.
+Then, launch it and click Sync and Basic Sync.

 Step 3.
 Click Add Folder > Computer/This PC subsequently and then select photos from Android phone.